Bealby/grandpas-pocket-watch-shop/README.md

 ![Home Desktop](/documentation/readme/home-dt.png/)

-The `Home` page for larger devices will keep the same design format, but instead will have images of the categories, that when hovered over, will disappear and display the category name in its place.
+The `Home` page for larger devices will keep the same design format, but instead have images of the categories, that when hovered over, will disappear and display the category name in its place.
 This extra feature brings a greater visual and interactive experience to the user.